13 Power Moves Examples to Dominate Anyone

 It’s covert-aggression (albeit not too covert).

-It’s far more annoying being on receiving end of covert aggression.
+It’s far more annoying being on the receiving end of covert aggression.
 If you get angry without playing their same game you look over-reactive because it was not overt aggression -plus the attacker can always say “take it easy it was just a joke”-.

 Harsh truths can sound overly aggressive if you just blurt them out.